• Skip to primary navigation

 • zucchini

-• bone broth powder – vegetarian or vegan? feel free to omit this to keep the recipe vegan. simply sub with an additional TBSP of green banana flour
+• protein powder or bone broth powder – vegetarian or vegan? feel free to omit this to keep the recipe vegan. simply sub with an additional TBSP of green banana flour

 • apple cider vinegar